-We, as owners, have a duty to translate the things that our cats do into a language that we can interpret.
-Some of these things are easy – for instance when they jump onto our bellies at 0300 on a Tuesday morning, they want us to get up and give them something to eat.
+We, as owners, we love to interpret why cats do the things they do.
+Some of these things are quite obvious.
+For instance, when they jump onto our bellies at 0300 on a Tuesday morning, they want us to get up and give them something to eat.
 Or, when they are on our lap digging their dagger-like claws into our legs they are simply saying how much they love us.

 Why does my cat look out the window?
-Your cat looks out the window as there’s a lot of things going on out there that aren’t going on inside.
-They will enjoy watching other animals (especially birds) but also will enjoy the heat from the window.
+Your cat looks out the window as there are a lot of things going on out there that aren’t happening inside.
+They will enjoy watching other animals (especially birds) but will also love the heat from the window.

 Well, it’s possible but then if you’re reading this (which you obviously are) then I think it’s pretty safe to say that you love cats.
 Therefore, if you love cats then it would be very hard for you to make their life unhappy as their requirements are quite simple.

-If you love your cat then they won’t be unhappy inside.
-They are sitting there gazing at the outside world for a reason but it’s most likely not because they are unhappy.
+If you provide your cat with love and entertainment then it won’t be unhappy inside.
+It is sitting there gazing at the outside world for a reason but it’s most likely not because it is unhappy.

 So, just because they are looking outside does not mean they are unhappy!